 Here are some tips on shooting real estate photography.

 If you’re invited to shoot a house, start from the exterior.
+What exactly is exterior real estate photography?
 Take a photo of the garden and the backyard and get an overall picture of the property.
 If the neighborhood is high-class or has some great views, you can even take a few drone photos to highlight the area (with permission from the neighbors).
-Swimming pools, patios, gardens, and children’s play areas are all important so the future owners can get a feel for the property.
+Swimming pools, patios, gardens, and children’s play areas are all important so that future owners can get a feel for the property.
 The interior is just as important.
+A view will not be complete without high-quality interior photography.
 Don’t miss any rooms and make sure that your photos are in order: it would be weird to start with the attic, jump to the basement, and then show one of the en-suite bathrooms.

+You have already understood that a wide-angle lens is one of the main assistants of a real estate photographer.
 The correct lens will help a real estate photographer get more out of the photoshoot.
-For interior shoots, a wide-angle lens is preferred.
+For interior photoshoots, a wide-angle lens is preferred.
 This way you can get more of the scene, avoiding taking multiple photos of one room to highlight all the space and features.
 The room will also look bigger and more spacious with a wide-angle lens, which is always an advantage.
-Other important gear includes a tripod, since it can guarantee that your photos are straight and can be a big help especially for HDR real estate photography.
+Other important gear includes a tripod since it can guarantee that your photos are straight and can be a big help, especially for HDR real estate photography.

 One of the most crucial real estate photography tips is to shoot in HDR.
 HDR stands for high dynamic range, a method that aims to add more “dynamic range” to photographs.
 Dynamic range is the ratio of light to dark.
 HDR involves taking three or more photos at different exposures: too light, normal, too dark.
 You can then combine those three images with the help of photo editing software and highlight the best parts of each.The result is something that should look more like what your eyes see rather than what your camera sees.
 We recommended using HDR for landscapes, as it brings out all the details of the sky and the land.
 It’s also great for low-light and backlit scenes.
 And of course, HDR is really good for house interiors, as it balances the light and dark, brightening up the view from the windows and making the interior look just like your eyes see it.